OulipianSummer/newsroom/README.md

 # Newsroom, a Django powered news app
-Newsroom is a simple Django app that converts markdown syntax into news articles.
+Newsroom is a simple Django app that converts markdown syntax into news articles and makes use of some of Django's more interesting features.

 ![screenshot](https://raw.githubusercontent.com/OulipianSummer/newsroom/master/newsroom_screenshot.png)